CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 and `hpo`.
 A term rule can override the project default with its own `ontology`.

-`source.profile` describes the records consumed by the mapping.
-It does not select the CLI or API input route.
-CDISC-ODM records are normalized to the REDCap representation before mapping, so both routes use `profile: redcap`.
+`source.profile` describes the records and metadata consumed by the mapping;
-The mapping rules remain source-specific: exports with different item identifiers require a corresponding dictionary and mapping.
+it does not select the input route.
+Use `profile: redcap` for REDCap CSV and REDCap-origin ODM with an external data dictionary.
+Use `profile: cdisc-odm` for standard or vendor ODM whose `ItemDef` and `CodeList` metadata are embedded in the XML.
+Mapping rules remain source-specific because different ODM exports can use different `ItemOID` values.

 ## Source Selectors